MunifTanjim/nougat.nvim/README.md

 - Outside the bar evaluation process, e.g. using an autocommand.
 Evaluation time won't be affected by this.
-- Inside the bar evaluation process, e.g. inside item's `refresh` or `content` callback function.
+- Inside the bar evaluation process, e.g. inside item's `prepare` or `content` callback function.
 Evaluation time will be affected only when cached value is missing or if cache value is invalidated.